vanidesai/uwc/README.md

   This directory contains configurations for ETCD required during provisioning
 * uwc_common:
   This directory contains common dockefiles for UWC
+* eii_configs:
+  This directory contains the config files specific to UWC which would replace the default EII config files that come as part of cloning the ingredient EII git repos.
+* uwc_recipes:
+  This directory contains all the recipe use cases of UWC.
+(UWC services in different combinations).
 ## Install generic pre-requisites

 1. Follow the steps in the section `EII-Prerequisites-Installation` of `<working-directory>/IEdgeInsights/README.md`  to install all the pre-requisites.